Take in a show when you are in New York City. credit: Catherine Parker

 Located at 11 Madison Ave.
 Open daily from 6 a.m. to 11 p.m.

 See some of the most recognizable works of art, head straight for the Fifth Floor of the Museum of Modern Art.
-Find Starry Night by Vincent Van Gogh, Dance by Henri Matisse along with works from Andy Warhol, Frida Kahlo and Pablo Picasso.
+Find Starry Night by Vincent Van Gogh, Dance by Henri Matisse, along with works from Andy Warhol, Frida Kahlo, and Pablo Picasso.
 Great for kids with short attention spans.

 Located at 11 W. 53rd St. Open From 10:30 a.m.
 To 5:30 p.m.
-Adult admission.
+Adult admission is $28 online.
+Kids under 16 get in free.

 Explore Pierpont Morgan’s three-story library, rotunda and study.
 The opulent interiors are a must for readers and Harry Potter fans since it looks like Hogwarts.

 Located at 225 Madison Ave.
 Open Tuesday though Thursday, Saturday and Sunday from 10:30 a.m. to 5 p.m. and Friday from 10:30 a.m. to 7 p.m.
-Closed Monday.
-Admission based on age.
+Closed Mondays.
+Adult admission is $22, students are $13 and kids (12 and younger) enter for free.

 Museum of Mathematics

 Located at 11 E. 26th St. Open daily from 10 a.m. to 5 p.m.
-Admission based on age.
+This location will close for an expansion in 2024.

 New York Public Library

-Located at 476 5th Ave.
-Open Monday to Saturday from 10 a.m. to 6 p.m.
+Located at 476 5th Ave. in Manhattan.
+Open from Monday to Saturday from 10 a.m. to 6 p.m.
+(8 p.m. on Tuesday and Wednesday).
 Free to enter.

 Radio City Music Hall

 Next, tour the legendary theater and home to the Rockettes.
 After the Top of the Rock tour, stay at Rockefeller Center and tour Radio City Music Hall.
 Art Deco theater features rich architectural details from a bygone era along with some of Bob Mackie’s Rockettes costumes.
+This is a 60-minute guided tour.

 Rockefeller Plaza

-The LEGO Store feaatures NYC landmarks built in LEGOs, a must for all ages.Find a Food Hall inside of Rockefeller Center’s concourse level.
-Free to enter.
+The LEGO Store features NYC landmarks built in LEGOs, a must for all ages.
+There is also a Food Hall inside Rockefeller Center’s concourse level.
+It is free to enter.

 The bright red tram cars climb up and over the East River to get to Roosevelt Island.
 Get off and re-board to return to mid-town for some of the best views of Midtown.